estruyf/vscode-microsoft-writingstyleguide/README.md

 In the current version, the extension supports highlighting the A-Z words which you can find in the `A-Z word list and term collections`.

+## Smart Features

+The extension will

+* ignore the front matters of an `.md` file
+* ignore text in code blocks

 ## Commands

 Currently the extension supports the following commands in VSCode: